-- 2.2 At GCSE in the years 2015 to 2016, performance has been above the national average for maintained schools, and in-line with the national average for maintained selective schools.
-In the sixth form, results in A-level examinations were above the national average in 2015, and well above the national average in 2016.
-Where data is available for 2015 and 2016, results in IGCSE examinations have been higher than worldwide norms. - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE, results were above the national average for maintained schools, and in-line with the national average for maintained selective schools for 2016 to 2017. - 2.4 In the sixth form, A-level results were above the national average for sixth formers in maintained schools for the years 2015 to 2017. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.4 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.